Joshua-Miles/My-Lectures/MODULE 4.md

   - use `useEffect` as if it were `componentDidMount`
   - Create a custom hook which relies on built in hooks
 - React Applications
-  - Strategically place state
-  - Plan the structure/mutations of state
-  - Plan inverse dataflow
+  - Put together the tools of the Mod up to this point to build a React Application
 - React Router
   -
 - API Authentication